byzer-org/byzer-lang/docs/gitbook/en/datahouse/delta.md

 ## compaction for small files

-MLSQL is strict about small files in Delta, must be with append mode.MLSQL only compact small files that has not been updated.
+MLSQL is strict about small files in Delta, must be with append mode.
+MLSQL only compact small files that has not been updated.

 Let's mock some data on Kafka: